tangentyh/notes-of-tan/javaNotes.md

    - inferred return type -- return type is always inferred, cannot be specified

 1. functional interface — an interface with a single abstract method, like `Comparator<T>`
-   - for conversation from lambdas -- conversion to a functional interface is the only function for lambdas
+   - for conversion from lambdas -- conversion to a functional interface is the only function for lambdas
    - object instance used behind the scenes -- methods like `Arrays::sort` receives an object of some class that implements the interface, lambda is executed when invoking the method of that interface
    - `@FunctionalInterface`
    - lambda expression holders (also function interface) — see [Common Functional Interfaces](#Common-Functional-Interfaces) for `java.util.function`